What is an Animal Shelter?

 It is also known as animal care and control and was once known as rabies control and dog catcher.

-Lost, abandoned, or stray pets picked up off the street, or abandoned places are usually transported to the local pound or animal shelter.
+Lost, abandoned, or stray pets picked up off the street or abandoned places are usually transported to the local pound or animal shelter.

-Owner surrender
+Owner Surrender

-These are non-profit or private shelters limit their intake to only healthy & highly adoptable animals and are without municipal contracts.
+These non-profit or private shelters limit their intake to only healthy & highly adoptable animals and are without municipal contracts.

 Euthanasia

 Euthanasia can be said to be the act of giving animals an easy death.
-A low-kill shelter euthanises very few animals and usually creates programs to increase the number of animals that will be released (alive).
+A low-kill shelter euthanizes very few animals and usually creates programs to increase the number of animals that will be released (alive).

-Shelter partners
+Shelter Partners

 Many rescue groups do not have B&M (brick and mortar) locations but operate with foster partners or out of a home.